Gemini UFOs ~ NASA Gemini UFOs

 with his movie camera, taking five frames of film which show the object as it

-The footage shows an egg shaped structure giving off a fan like glow, with a long tail of light.
-The following is the actual Mission Control report on the sighting:
+glow, with a long tail of light.
+The following is the actual Mission Control

 McDivitt was still watching "that thing out there."
 McDivitt answered, "no, I’ve lost it.
 It had been arms sticking

-out of it… I only had it for just a minute, I got a couple of pictures of it
+out of it.
+I only had it for just a minute, I got a couple of pictures of it

 with the movie camera and one with the Hasselblad.
 But I was in free drift and